 The All stage enables all stages.
 This produces a lot of output and should not be used on a mobile device.
 When this is enabled everything is logged into a file.
 Because the program uses a lot of threads inside the content of the logfile may look funny sometimes.
-It is not possible to tell between the output of the threads.
+To be able to follow a thread, the thread ID is part of the logfile.

-If you're not a developer I would suggest to disable logging at all.
+If you're not a developer I suggest to disable logging at all.
 Especially on a mobile device.